Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions

-This review paper looks at the challenges revolving around stance detection, from an interdisciplinary perspective focusing on the impact of the dynamics surrounding stance.
-We present current progress in addressing these factors, discuss existing datasets with their potential and limitations for investigating stance dynamics, as well as we identify key open challenges and future research directions.
-We focus particularly on the dynamics surrounding stance, as a phenomenon that is impacted by different factors, including variations across cultures and regions, but also temporal variations as events in the real world lead to changes in public opinion.

-This review paper contributes to the literature by providing and discussing challenges in developing stance detection models.
-We set forth directions for future research with the aim of furthering the consideration of dynamics surrounding stance detection.
+This paper reviews research on stance detection from an interdisciplinary perspective focusing on the impact of time on model performance.
+We present current progress in addressing these factors, discuss existing datasets with their potential and limitations for investigating stance dynamics, as well as identify open challenges and future research directions.
+We focus particularly on the dynamic factors impacting stance, including variations across cultures and regions, but also temporal changes caused by events in the real world leading to changes in public opinion.
+We set forth directions for future research with the aim of furthering the consideration of dynamics surrounding the stance detection task.
 Our goal is to draw a framework which links the current trends in stance detection, from an interdisciplinary perspective covering computational challenges bridging with broader linguistics and social science angles.